CanDIG/katsu/README.md

 ## Funding

-CANARIE funded initial development of the Katsu Metadata service under the CHORD project.
+CANARIE funded initial development of the Katsu Metadata service under the KATSU project.

 ## Architecture